Non-semisimple link and manifold invariants for symplectic fermions: Introduction

+Finiteness means that there are only finitely many isomorphism classes of simple objects and that $\cat$ has enough projective objects.
+Unimodularity was already mentioned above, and twist-nondegeneracy will be explained below.
+All of these conditions hold for modular tensor categories, see~\cite[Prop.\,2.6]{DGGPR}, and in particular for $\hmodM[\sympFerm]$.

-In Section~\ref{sec:invariants_of_manifolds} we consider invariants of (closed, oriented) three-manifolds with embedded $\tensIdeal$-admissible ribbon graphs.
-As above, $\cat$ is a unimodular ribbon finite tensor category, $\tensIdeal \subset\cat$ a tensor ideal, and $\modTr$ a modified trace on $\tensIdeal$.
+Fix a tensor ideal $\tensIdeal \subset\cat$ and a modified trace $\modTr$ on $\tensIdeal$.
+We consider invariants of (closed, oriented) three-manifolds with embedded $\tensIdeal$-admissible ribbon graphs.
 We equally consider Lyubashenko invariants of three-manifolds.
 For the latter there are no restrictions on the embedded ribbon graph, in particular it is allowed to be empty.